Turkey Lettuce Wraps

 Toss it around until aromatic, and mix in soy sauce, hoisin sauce, and sriracha:

-Next add in chopped scallions, chopped water chestnuts, and cubed tofu:
+Next add chopped scallions, chopped water chestnuts, and cubed tofu:

 Toss that all around, then finish the dish off with a drizzle of sesame oil:

 Assemble the lettuce wraps by putting a spoonful of rice and the meat mixture into butter lettuce leaves, plus a little sriracha if you want extra spice:

 - 3 tbsp hoisin sauce

 - 1 tbsp sriracha